 Outdoor Permitted Events

-The Presidio Trust is currently issuing a limited amount of special use permits for activities that are allowed under local phased reopening plans.
-This includes film permits, small outdoor special gatherings, single household camping, out-of-school-time programs, and specialized support services for vulnerable children and youth.
+The Presidio Trust is currently issuing a limited amount of special use permits for activities that are allowed under local health orders.
+This includes film permits, outdoor classrooms and out-of-school-time programs, and specialized support services for vulnerable children and youth.
 If you are interested in obtaining a permit, please email

 email@example.com.
 For updates on the Presidio Trust’s coronavirus response, visit

-The Presidio Trust provides permits for outdoor events, film shoots, camping, and more.
+The Presidio Trust issues special use permits for a variety of outdoor events, film shoots, camping, organized athletic events and other special uses within

 Camping at Rob Hill